rakuten-ads/Rakuten-Ads-iOS/doc2/banner/Banner_Manual.md

 self.view.addSubview(bannerView)
 ```

-You can configure its position and size:
+You can change its default position and size:

 ```swift
 bannerView.position = .top